clarabrorson/EventClient/README.md

 This project is part of the CI/CD pipeline and is used to demonstrate the deployment of a web service application to AWS.
 The project is hosted on AWS for a short period of time and contains functionality to respond to various requests.

+UPDATE: The Web Service for this project is no longer hosted on AWS.

 ## Features

 The client provides the following features: